daniellacosse/generator-typescript/readme.md

 ![step 10](tutorial-images/step-10.png)

-here you can add your 🔑 user keys to `circleci`. `circleci` will then have access to do it needs to do everything for you.
+here you can add your 🔑 user keys to `circleci`. `circleci` will then have access it needs to do everything for you.

 ---